-In the case of the probability function (Figure 5), both the conservative cascade and the L-System models fitted very well the UA trace.
-The performance of the conservative cascade model was not so good in the case of the pOct.TL trace.
+In the case of the probability function (Figure 13), both the conservative cascade and the L-System models fitted very well the UA trace.
+The performance of the conservative cascade model was not so good in the case of the pOct.TL trace (Figure 10).
 This can be explained by the symmetry imposed on the generator W, which makes it difficult for conservative cascades to fit asymmetric probability distributions.
-In the case of the autocovariance function (Figure 6), the fitting performance achieved by both models was again very good in the case of the UA trace, but clearly inferior for conservative cascades in the case of the pOct.TL trace.
+In the case of the autocovariance function (Figure 11 and Figure 14), the fitting performance achieved by both models was again very good in the case of the UA trace, but clearly inferior for conservative cascades in the case of the pOct.TL trace.

-To assess the queuing behavior the buffer size was varied from 10 Kbytes to 2 MBytes.
-The service rate was 501.2 KBytes/s for the pOct.TL trace (corresponding to an utilization of 0.7) and 572 KBytes/s for the UA trace (corresponding to an utilization of 0.8).
-Figure 7 shows that, for both traces, the fitting of the queuing behavior was very good in the case
+To assess the queuing behavior the buffer size was varied from 100 Kbytes to 20 Mbytes.
+The service rate was 518 Kbytes/s for the pOct.TL trace (corresponding to an utilization of 0.7) and 512 Kbytes/s for the UA trace (corresponding to an utilization of 0.9).
+Figure 12 and Figure 15 show that, for both traces, the fitting of the queuing behavior was very good in the case of L-Systems but significant differences occurred with conservative cascades.
+It is interesting to note that, in the case of the UA trace, these differences occurred despite of a very good fitting in the first and second order statistics.
+This clearly illustrates that first and second order statistics are not sufficient to characterize multifractal traffic.